Theunikstyle/unik-backend/README.md

 ---

+**Note:**
+If your environment variable value contains special characters (like #), wrap the value in double quotes in your `.env` file.
+For example:

+This prevents the # from being interpreted as a comment.

 You can now connect your Next.js frontend to this backend for all product, user, and order operations.
 # theuniknatural3